mendix/docs/content/en/docs/appstore/partner-solutions/apd/rg-apd/rg-two-apm/rg-two-apps.md

 ## 2 Tour Guides and Videos

 APM has several tour guides and videos to help navigate through APM to perform certain tasks.
-These can be accessed by clicking the documentation icon next to your profile image and selecting the **Tour** option.
+These can be accessed by clicking the {{% icon name="question-circle" %}} icon next to your profile image and selecting the **Tour** option.

 {{< figure src="/attachments/appstore/partner-solutions/apd/rg-apd/rg-two-apm/rg-two-apps/Documentation.png" >}}